 Jay Stobie (he/him) is a freelance writer who contributes articles to the official Star Trek website and Star Trek Magazine, as well as to Star Wars Insider and the official Star Wars website.
 Jay also serves as a part-time assistant and consultant advising many actors and creatives who work on his favorite sci-fi shows and films.
 He can be found on Twitter and Instagram at @StobiesGalaxy.

-Star Trek: Short Treks stream exclusively in the United States on CBS All Access and in Canada on Bell Media's CTV Sci-Fi Channel and streams on Crave.
+Star Trek: Short Treks streams exclusively in the United States on Paramount+ and in Canada on Bell Media's CTV Sci-Fi Channel and streams on Crave.